ldliao/jointVIP/paper/paper.md

 Current practice for selecting variables for adjustment focuses primarily on understanding the treatment relationship, via tools such as balance tables and the Love plot [@ahmed2006; @greifer2021; @hansenbowers2008; @rosenbuam1985; @stuart2011].
 A key metric is the standardized mean difference (SMD), or the difference in treated and control means over a covariate measure in standard deviations.
 Researchers commonly try to adjust so that all SMD values are moderately small, or focus on adjustments for variables with the largest initial SMD.
 However, these approaches neglect important information about the relationship of each covariate with the outcome variable, which substantially influences the degree of bias incurred by ignoring it.

 To improve observational study design, we propose the joint variable importance plot (jointVIP) [@liao2023], implemented in the `jointVIP` package.
 The jointVIP  represents both treatment and outcome relationships for each variable in a single image: each variable's SMD is plotted against an outcome correlation measure (computed in a pilot control sample to avoid bias from multiple use of outcome data).
-Bias curves based on the omitted variable bias (OVB) framework also are plotted to improve variable comparison.
+Bias curves based on unadjusted, simple one-variable omitted variable bias models are plotted to improve variable comparison.
 The jointVIP provides valuable insight into variable importance and can be used to specify key parameters in existing matching and weighting methods.

 # Development